benjamincrockett/Data-Science/README.md

-This project is focused on querrying InfluxDB 2 and InfluxDB 3 databases.
+This project is focused on querrying InfluxDB 2 and InfluxDB 3 databases, processing the data, and plotting or displaying the data.
 It is separate from the main repository used for writting data and managing the databases.